guyleonard/genomics_adventure/chapter_3/task_5.md

 We will use the database commongly denoted as 'nt' - the nucleotide database is a collection of sequences from several sources, including GenBank, RefSeq, TPA and PDB including genome, gene and transcript sequences.

-The following command executes a nucleotide BLAST search (using 'blastn' for nucleotides) of the sequences in the 'contigs.fasta' file against the 'nt' database. :warning::no_entry: PLEASE DO NOT RUN THIS! :no_entry_sign::warning.
+The following command executes a nucleotide BLAST search (using 'blastn' for nucleotides) of the sequences in the 'contigs.fasta' file against the 'nt' database. :warning::no_entry: PLEASE DO NOT RUN THIS! :no_entry_sign::warning:.
 Remember the notation with "\" is just to make it easier to read here, you don't have to type them.
 Not that we will this time anyway.
 ```
 blastn -db nt \
 -query contigs.fasta \